Vyral/base-template/_posts/2022-04-01-sellers-checklist-a-timeline-to-prep-your-home-for-sale.md

 Don’t forget to secure firearms, jewelry, sensitive documents, prescription medications, and any other items of value in a safe or store them off-site.

 Finally, it’s best to have pets out of the house during showings.
-If possible, you should also remove evidence of pets (litter box, dog beds, etc.), which can be a turn-off for some buyers.
+If possible, you should also remove evidence of pets (litter box, dog beds, etc.), which can be a turn-off for some buyers.<br>&nbsp;

 **DON’T WAIT TO PREP YOUR HOME FOR SELLING**

 If you want to get top dollar for your home, don’t put it on the market before it’s ready.
 The right preparation can make all the difference when it comes to maximizing the offers you get.
 The upgrades and changes you need to make will depend upon your home’s condition, so don’t wait to speak with an agent.

 Call our team if you’re thinking about selling your home, even if you’re not sure when.
-It’s never too early to seek the guidance of your real estate agent and start preparing your home to sell.
+It’s never too early to seek the guidance of your real estate agent and start preparing your home to sell.<br><br>&nbsp;

 Sources: